valantic/eslint-config-valantic/README.md

 ## Install

-Use npm to install the ESlint config to your project.
+Use npm to install the ESLint config to your project.

 ### Install current version